top of page

 Description of Area

-• Entrance: Entry is through the front door on Looe Street, which leads directly into the main bar area.
+• The Minerva Inn is a historic Tudor-era public house located at 31 Looe Street in Plymouth's Barbican area.
+Entry is through the front door on Looe Street, leading directly into the main bar area.

-Through a connecting archway with a slight slope, you'll find:
+• Through a connecting archway with a slight slope, there is access to toilets, the cellar entrance, and a small outdoor courtyard.

 Reported Possible Activity

-Henry – The Screaming Man - One of the most frequently reported apparitions is a ghostly figure known as Henry.
-Witnesses have described him appearing on the first floor, walking through the bar, and then emitting a blood-curdling scream before vanishing.
+Henry – The Screaming Man – One of the most frequently reported apparitions.
+Witnesses describe him appearing on the first floor, walking through the bar, then emitting a blood-curdling scream before vanishing.

-The Victorian-Era Girl - Another commonly sighted spirit is that of a young girl dressed in Victorian clothing.
-She has been seen entering the bar area through a wall, drawing water or beer into a bucket, and then disappearing.
+The Victorian-Era Girl – A young girl dressed in Victorian clothing has been seen entering the bar area through a wall, drawing water or beer into a bucket, then disappearing.

-Phantom Prostitutes - The pub's history includes serving sailors who frequented the establishment centuries ago.
-Reports have surfaced of five ghostly women, believed to be former prostitutes, appearing under the dartboard near the original entrance.
+Phantom Prostitutes – Five ghostly women, believed to be former prostitutes who served sailors centuries ago, have been reported appearing under the dartboard near the original entrance.
 They are often seen sitting at a table, engaging in conversation and occasionally interacting with unseen patrons.

-Eddie Blake – The Smuggler - Local lore speaks of a 17th-century smuggler named Eddie Blake, who reportedly died within the inn.
-His spirit is said to haunt the establishment, with some accounts suggesting he was involved in violent altercations, including pushing a patron down the stairs.
-During a paranormal investigation, a spirit identifying as Eddie claimed to have died accidentally in the 1750s and hinted at hidden contraband within the pub.
+Eddie Blake – The Smuggler – Local lore speaks of a 17th-century smuggler who reportedly died within the inn.
+His spirit is said to haunt the establishment, with accounts suggesting involvement in violent altercations including pushing a patron down the stairs.
+During a previous paranormal investigation, a spirit identifying as Eddie claimed to have died accidentally in the 1750s and hinted at hidden contraband within the pub.

-• Levitating Objects: Patrons and staff have witnessed spoons lifting off tables without any apparent cause.
+• Levitating objects—patrons and staff have witnessed spoons lifting off tables without apparent cause

-• Electrical Disturbances: The jukebox has been known to play music even after being turned off, and the gas supply in the cellar has inexplicably shut off on multiple occasions.
+• Electrical disturbances—the jukebox has played music after being turned off; gas supply in the cellar has shut off unexpectedly on multiple occasions

-• Sensory Experiences: Some visitors have reported sudden drops in temperature, feelings of unease, and even nausea in certain areas of the pub, particularly during paranormal investigations.
+• Sudden temperature drops, feelings of unease, and nausea reported in certain areas, particularly during paranormal investigations

 Brief Summary of History or Legend

-Originally, the building served as the home of an Elizabethan sea captain .
-In the 17th century, it became notorious for its association with the Royal Navy's Press Gangs.
-These groups would forcibly recruit men into naval service, often by slipping the King's shilling into an unsuspecting patron's drink.
-If the patron drank from the mug, it was taken as acceptance of naval service; those who resisted were often taken by force .
+The Minerva Inn is widely recognised as Plymouth's oldest serving public house, with origins dating back to around 1540.
+Named after Minerva, the Roman goddess of wisdom and warfare, the inn has a rich maritime heritage and has been central to Plymouth's social life for centuries.
+Originally the building served as the home of an Elizabethan sea captain.
+In the 17th century, it became notorious for its association with the Royal Navy's Press Gangs—groups who forcibly recruited men into naval service, often by slipping the King's shilling into an unsuspecting patron's drink.
+If the patron drank from the mug, it was taken as acceptance of naval service; those who resisted were often taken by force.
+The inn's architecture reflects its storied past.
+The spiral staircase was constructed from the mast of a captured Spanish Armada galleon, and much of the timber is believed to have been sourced from Spanish ships.

 About